-If the issue is a noise complaint then please complete our noise and nuisance report form, you will be asked to provide details such as the following:
+If the issue is a noise complaint please complete our noise nuisance report form.
+If the issue is a nuisance complaint please complete our nuisance report form.
+You will be asked to provide details such as the following:

 - your name and address (we are not able to deal with anonymous complaints, but we will not disclose your name to the person that you are complaining about without asking you first - but be aware that if the matter goes to Court then the Council may need you to be a witness)

 - the address where the problem is coming from (if you know it the name of the person responsible for the problem)